kyma-project/kyma/docs/serverless/08-07-sync-function-with-gitops.md

 type: Tutorials
 ---

-This tutorial shows how you can automate the deployment of the local resources on a cluster using the GitOps logic.
-You will use Kyma CLI to create an inline Function with a trigger.
-You will push both to a GitHub repository and sync the changes from the Git repository to a cluster using a GitOps operator.
+This tutorial shows how you can automate the deployment of local Kyma resources on a cluster using the GitOps logic.
+You will use [Kyma CLI](https://kyma-project.io/docs/cli/) to create an inline Python Function with a trigger.
+You will later push both resources to a GitHub repository of your choice and set up a GitOps operator to monitor the given repository folder and synchronize any changes in it with your cluster.
 For the purpose of this tutorial, you will install and use the [Flux](https://docs.fluxcd.io/en/1.17.1/tutorials/get-started.html) GitOps operator and a lightweight [k3d](https://k3d.io/) cluster.

+> **TIP:** Although this tutorial uses Flux to synchronize Git resources with the cluster, you can use an alternative GitOps operator for this purpose, such as [Argo](https://argoproj.github.io/argo-cd/).

 ## Prerequisites